erdemsimsek/CanOpenDataViewer/README.md

 * **Real-time Plotting:** Visualize numeric TPDO and SDO data as it arrives from the CAN bus using a smooth, high-performance plot.
 * **Configurable SDO Polling:** Select any SDO from a device's Object Dictionary, set a custom polling rate for each, and see the values plotted or logged in real-time.
+* **Node Health Monitoring:** Automatic health checks verify that the CANopen node is alive by periodically reading the mandatory Device Type object (0x1000:00).
+Detects node disconnection within 4-6 seconds and updates the UI accordingly.
+* **Connection Status & Error Reporting:** Clear visual indicators show whether the node is connected (green) or disconnected (red).
+All connection failures and SDO read errors are displayed in dismissible error banners with detailed messages.
 * **Selective TPDO Monitoring:** The UI automatically lists all available Transmit-PDOs from a device profile.
 Simply check the ones you want to monitor.
 * **Intelligent Data Handling:**
     * **Numeric** PDO data is automatically sent to the real-time plot.